SALVATION & SANCTIFICATION Pastor A. W. Weckeman LATEST REVISION 4/19/2022

 “For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds;)…” (2 Cor.10:4).

-Prior to salvation we lived, “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience…” (Eph.2:2).
-During that time we formed an unbiblical mindset.
+Before salvation, we lived “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience…” (Eph.2:2).
+During that time, we formed an unbiblical mindset.

 Strongholds must be pulled down and replaced.